tlrobrn/speculation/rules.md

 - **Round 2**: Score based on both the first and second discard piles.
 - **Round 3**: Score based on all three discard piles.

-_Jokers do not count toward any suit when scoring._
+_Jokers in hand do not count toward any suit when scoring.
+If a Joker is on top of a scoring pile, then each player scores 1 point per card in any suit of their choosing._

 ## Winning